NICD-UK/project-template/{{cookiecutter.project_directory_name}}/src/2-clean/README-python.md

 # Data Cleaning

-Data cleaning transfomrations and tests are independent of the data product.
+Data cleaning transformations and tests are independent of the data product.
 There are three transformations and three tests that are required for data cleaning:

 - [ ] Format Column Names
 - [ ] Format Column Types